 - Business Cards: Give candidates a clear point of contact to reach out to if they want more information, especially if they really clicked with one of your team members or recruiters.

-- Activities: It can be awkward and exhausting having the same conversations with candidates over and over.
-Make it more casual and conversational with a quick and fun activity, like a prize wheel or game.
+- Activities: Make it more casual and conversational with a quick and fun activity, like a prize wheel or game.

 - Freebees: People love free stuff.
-Give away branded swag, like t-shirts, snacks, gadgets or experiences (Check out VR recruiting below).
+Give away branded swag, like t-shirts, snacks, gadgets or experiences.

-- Ambassadors: Make sure to bring your A-Team to recruiting events.
-Whether they be recruiters or outgoing team members, your brand ambassadors will form the first impression candidates have about your company, so make sure it’s well-informed and welcoming.
+- Ambassadors: Your brand ambassadors will affect the first impression candidates have about your company, so make sure it’s well-informed and welcoming.

-Cut the recruiting process in half by having all candidates interview at one big event.
-It will save you time and energy reviewing application materials and coordinating phone and in-person interviews over the course of several weeks or months.
+Cut the interview process in half by having all candidates interview at one big event.
+Interview hiring event ideas will save you time and energy reviewing application materials and coordinating phone and in-person interviews over the course of several weeks or months.
 Instead, have your team band together to conduct interviews back-to-back in a single day.
 Then when all of the candidates are fresh in your team’s mind, have a hiring team meeting to discuss top candidates.
 This will also cut down on the wait time for interviewees.

 Identify your company as an industry leader by hosting panels or talks about niche topics that will attract candidates with experience or interest in your field of work.
-The topic of conversation could be anything from industry trends to company-specific knowledge.
+These types of recruitment event ideas may feature a topic of conversation that could be anything from industry trends to company-specific knowledge.
 You could be a keynote speaker at a larger conference, host a panel at a school or create an event of your own.
 Determine your goals in hosting such an event before you figure out where and how to execute it.

 School campuses are a great one-stop-recruiting-shop for entry-level roles and internships.
-Whether they be at high schools, colleges, boot camps or trade schools, there are a variety of ways to get your foot in the door with students.
+Whether they be at high schools, colleges, boot camps or trade schools, there are a variety of hiring event ideas that enable you to get your foot in the door with students.

 - Lecture: Host a lecture and shed some light on your industry and company.

-- Meet & Greet: Allow students to casually meet with employees to chat and ask questions.
+- Meet and Greet: Allow students to casually meet with employees to chat and ask questions.